josdejong/jsoneditor/README.md

 - Search & highlight text in the treeview.
 - Undo and redo all actions.
 - Load and save files and urls.
-- Format and compact JSON in plain text.
+- Format, compact, and inspect JSON in a code editor powered by [Ace](http://ace.ajax.org/).
 - Library can be loaded as CommonJS module, AMD module, or as a regular javascript file.